Ronald Ian Cheffins

-The Honourable Ronald Ian Cheffins (born in 1930; PhD; retired) is a professor emeritus of political science and law and the University of Victoria.
+Ronald Ian Cheffins (January 13, 1930 – November 2, 2025) was a Canadian lawyer and politician scientist.
+He was professor of political science and law and the University of Victoria.
 He was the first lawyer to be appointed directly to the British Columbia court of appeal in 1985.
 He held the seat until resigning 2 years later in 1987 to return to legal and scholarly practice after finding judicial work too "uncongenial".
-In 1991 he served as the Vice-Chair on the Law Reform Commission of British Columbia.
-He is an expert on the Canadian Constitution and has advised five past lieutenants-governor.
-He is a weekly Friday guest on CFAX 1070's Adam Stirling show, where he discusses both local and world politics.
+In 1991 he served as the Vice-chair on the Law Reform Commission of British Columbia.
+He was an expert on the Canadian Constitution and advised five past lieutenants-governor.
+He was a weekly Friday guest on CFAX 1070's Adam Stirling radio programme, where he discussed both local and world politics.

-20th century
+Life and career

+Cheffins was born in Montréal, Quebec on January 30, 1930.

-In 1953, Cheffins was appointed as a Special Commissioner for taking Affidavits within the province of British Columbia by Lieutenant-Governor Clarence Wallace.
+In 1953, Cheffins was appointed a Special Commissioner for taking Affidavits within the province of British Columbia by Lieutenant-Governor Clarence Wallace.
 In 1955, Cheffins graduated from the University of British Columbia with a Bachelor of Laws, before continuing his studies at the university.

+Cheffins died on November 2, 2025, at the age of 95.